 Importantly the impact of these unprecedented changes in local government financing has varied geographically.
 This reflects differences in the initial share of council revenues accounted by central government grants at the time of peak council budgets in 2009-10 (see Figure 1).
 While in affluent local authorities (like Surrey, Windsor and Maidenhead and Wokingham) central grant funding represented less than a third of council revenue, in more deprived local authorities (including many urban areas in the North and Midlands and most London boroughs) central government funding accounted for more than 70% of revenue (Amin-Smith et al., 2016).
 As Harris et al. (2019) report, decisions about cuts in central government grants after 2009-10 did not fully account for these differences in the extent to which local councils relied on such funding.
 Therefore councils that were more reliant on central grants have seen a larger cut in their spending power than other local authorities (see Figure 2).
 Indeed councils that were among the top decile of grant-reliant local authorities saw an average cut in their service spending of 33% between 2009-10 and 2016-17, while those in the bottom decile saw a much smaller average cut of 9%.
 These spending cuts have been urban in character: councils that were more grant reliant tended to be deprived urban areas, such that urban councils serving poorer communities have experienced the biggest spending declines.
 Indeed the average cut in service spending in London boroughs and in metropolitan district councils - which both serve large urban areas - has been around 30%, compared to a less sizeable average decline of 15% in county councils.
 Importantly there are clear and sizeable spatial gradients in the nature of change according to the level of local authority deprivation: council service spending cuts in the most deprived decile of local authorities have averaged 31%, compared to 16% in the least deprived decile (Harris et al., 2019).

 Overall these shifts represent a ‘revolution’ and the ‘biggest set of changes’ in local government financing since the immediate post-second world war period (Amin-Smith et al., 2016:7,47).
-An important body of research documents the nature of the changes and describes the way in which local authorities have responded (Amin-Smith and Phillips, 2019; Bailey et al., 2015; Fitzgerald and Lupton, 2015; Hastings et al., 2015; Hastings et al., 2017).
-In particular the ‘austerity urbanism’ thesis articulates how, as in the United States (Peck 2012, 2014), recent local government spending changes in England have disproportionately impacted poorer urban areas.
+An important body of research documents the nature of the changes and describes the way in which local authorities have responded (Amin-Smith and Phillips, 2019; Bailey et al., 2015; Fitzgerald and Lupton, 2015; Hastings et al., 2017).
+In particular the ‘austerity urbanism’ thesis articulates how, as in the United States (Peck, 2012, 2014), recent local government spending changes in England have disproportionately impacted poorer urban areas.
 However there is a pressing need to consider the wider social and economic implications of these changes beyond local government.
 In particular, given the spatially uneven nature of change in the level of local authorities’ service spending, there is a pressing need to consider how the implications of the ‘revolutionary’ changes in local authority financing vary geographically.